qirh/sala/README.md

 	* add section for bookmarked links
 #### To improve
 	* 404 redirection to proper language
-	* fix sizes of pics with carousel
+	* Fix sizes of pics with carousel
+	* Change projects table to images with caption + source code button
 	* Spanish
 	* Arabic
 	* Fix the google audit (see screenshot)